COVID-19 information for students, agents and the international education sector

 Information for education providers

-The Ministry of Education’s COVID-19 page has advice about Alert Level 2.
+- The Ministry of Education’s COVID-19 page has advice on New Zealand's education response.

 Key sources of health information